-SIEM (security information and event management) is a technology that consolidates log data from multiple security products into a central location for review and analysis.
+SIEM is a technology that consolidates log data from multiple security products into a central location for review and analysis.
 This data can include anything from firewall logs to user activity data.

-Like SIEM, XDR solutions collect and analyze data from multiple security products.
+Like SIEM, MDR solutions collect and analyze data from multiple security products.
 However, they also use machine learning algorithms to help identify anomalies and potential threats.

-In addition, XDR platforms typically offer broader coverage than SIEM, including:
+In addition, MDR platforms typically offer broader coverage than SIEM, including:

 - Support for email

-By combining the capabilities of SIEM and XDR, organizations can more effectively detect and respond to security incidents.
+By combining the capabilities of SIEM and MDR, organizations can more effectively detect and respond to security incidents.

 Early detection and response are essential in protecting your business from cyberattacks.
-That's why more and more companies are turning to XDR solutions that combine multiple security technologies, including network detection and response (NDR).
+That's why more and more companies are turning to MDR solutions that combine multiple security technologies, including threat intelligence.